Rationale for the Program

-One of the most common misconceptions is that people with mental illness are violent.
-Sensationalized reporting by the media
+One of the most commonly held misconceptions is that people with mental illness are violent.
+Sensationalized reporting by

-bears much of the blame, as do television and movie portrayals of “crazed axe murderers.”
-The stereotype of the violent mental
+the media bears much of the blame, as do television and movie portrayals of "crazed axe murderers".
+The stereotype of the

-patient causes public fear and avoidance of people with mental illness.
-According to the Ontario Division of the Canadian
+violent mental patient causes public fear and avoidance of people with mental illness.
+According to the Ontario Division of

-Mental Health Association, people with mental illness are no more dangerous than people who do not experience mental illness
+the Canadian Mental Health Association, people with mental illness are no more dangerous then people who do not experience

 "The program made me realize that people with mental illness are just normal people, and there is no need to be afraid."
 (Student